 The Deal With Budget Airlines

 If flying within Europe, RyanAir is one of the continent’s top budget airlines.
-An affordable carrier, they offer a wide variety of routes and operate out of their main base in Dublin.
-It’s important to note that RyanAir does not fly to the US, so it is best used while traveling within the EU.
-RyanAir also offers hotel deals, as well as tickets to certain attractions and events.
-You can find additional information and their airline rating here.
+An affordable carrier, they offer a wide variety of routes.
+They don’t fly to the US, so it is best used while traveling within Europe.
+The airline also offers hotel deals, as well as tickets to certain attractions and events.
+You can find additional information and their airline rating here!

-Operating in the United States, Southwest is a popular option.
-Unlike other low-cost carriers, Southwest offers two free checked bags, no assigned seats, a special rewards card to earn points, and various other flight deals.
-Consistently known for some of the lowest prices in the United States, they also boast of punctual flight times and arrivals to your final destination.
+Southwest Airlines is one of the most popular airlines in the United States.
+Unlike other low-cost carriers, Southwest offers free checked bags, no assigned seats, and various other perks.
+Consistently known for some of the lowest prices, they also boast of punctual flight times!
 Learn more about the carrier here.

-Based in Mexico, Interjet launched in 2005.
-Current routes include over 50 destinations and include most of the Americas.
-Popular cities are New York, Miami, and Los Angeles, as well as throughout Canada and Latin America.
-They also offer alliances with other airlines, including American Airlines and Alitalia, which are great for connecting flights.
-Reviews on Interjet seem mixed, but the airline does a solid job of flying to many destinations within Latin America, which tends to have less budget airline offerings than Europe.
+Based in Mexico, Interjet’s routes include over 50 destinations and mostly within the Americas.
+They also offer alliances with other airlines, including American Airlines and Alitalia, which are great for connecting flights!
+Reviews seem mixed, but the airline travelers to many destinations within Latin America, which tends to have fewer budget airline offerings than Europe.

-Although not a budget airline, Avianca is well-known for its relatively low-cost tickets that often compete with budget carriers.
-Primarily operating in South America, the airline flies to over 70 destinations globally as well.
-Find reviews and safety information here.
+Although not technically a budget airline, Avianca is well-known for its relatively low-cost tickets that often compete with budget carriers.
+Primarily operating in South America, the airline flies to over 70 countries around the world.
+Find reviews and safety information here!

 South African carrier Mango launched in 2006.
 Flights operate within South Africa, as well as to other destinations.
-The airline is affordable, and incredibly popular within the country, as there aren’t many budget airlines in the market.
+The airline incredibly popular within the country, especially since there aren’t many budget airlines in the market.
 Reviews and further information are on the positive side, scoring 8/10 on Airline Rating.